merliot/hub/README.md

 ## Features

 - **Privacy first:** no user data collected or stored; no cookies; no tracking; no ads
-- **Non-centralized:** your hub is independent from your neighbor's; there is no central control over any hub
+- **Decentralized:** your hub is independent from your neighbor's; there is no central control over any hub
 - **Secure:** TLS-secure communication from device and hub, and from hub to browser
 - **Device targets:** target popular SBCs and microcontrollers such as Raspberry Pi and Arduino
 - **No app to install:** runs as a responsive, single page web application; all you need is a browser